-In 1965, Brit scribe Edward Bond shocked audiences with his play “Saved."
-It took decades before the drama was done in New York, staged by Robert Woodruff.
-Now Woodruff is presenting another work of theatrical intensity with “Olly’s Prison."
+In 1965, Brit scribe Edward Bond shocked audiences with his play “Saved,” in which a baby in a carriage is stoned to death by working-class toughs.
+It took decades before the drama was done in New York, staged by Robert Woodruff, now a.d. of American Repertory Theater in Cambridge, Mass.
+Now Woodruff is presenting another work of theatrical intensity with “Olly’s Prison,” originally a 1993 teleplay adapted by Bond for the stage.
 It receives its American preem in an uncompromisingly chilling production at ART’s new black box theater.

 At 70, Bond is still exploring violence disguised by domesticity and medicated by social norms.
 And he is still doing it in ways that leave audiences stunned.
 Call it shock therapy for the theatrically blase.
 Simmering just below the surface of the ordinariness of daily lives, all hell can break loose with the slightest nudge.

 In their small, working-class London apartment, where life is stupefyingly routine, Mike desperately tries to communicate with his sullen teenage daughter Sheila (Zofia Goszczynska).
 Widowed and emotionally wounded, Mike, in Bill Camp’s bravura turn of wild and raw desperation, pleads, threatens and berates his defiantly silent daughter in an escalating attempt to elicit a response — any response.
 But her body language of bleak boredom makes it clear she has checked out of the rituals and illusions of family life.

 Paternal fury and madness erupt in a sudden act shocking for its tipping point (a cup of tea), bizarre beauty and catatonic reaction by the father.